mike-scott/osfoundries/src/content/blog/google-assistant-on-the-lmp.md

 title = "Google Assistant on the LmP"

 +++
-In this blog, we'll describe how we run the Google Assistant SDK on a Raspberry Pi with an external speaker and microphone.
+In this blog, I describe how to run the Google Assistant SDK on a Raspberry Pi with an external speaker and microphone.
 After you get things configured and gather key pieces of information you'll have a simple, portable and easy to reproduce Google Assistant appliance.

 <!--more-->

+Running the Google SDK on the LmP is extremely simple, just run the following docker command and you'll have the demo running in a matter of minutes.

+    docker run --rm -it --device /dev/snd \
+       -e MIC_ADDR=$MIC_ADDR -e SPEAKER_ADDR=$SPEAKER_ADDR -e PROJECT_ID=$PROJECT_ID \
+       -e MODEL_ID=$MODEL_ID -e CLIENT_SECRET=$CLIENT_SECRET -e CLIENT_ID=$CLIENT_ID \
+       -e REFRESH_TOKEN=$REFRESH_TOKEN \
+       --name ok-google-cli-demo opensourcefoundries/ok-google

+Ok, maybe the challenge isn't running the sample, but figuring out the hardware addresses and Google Cloud variables necessary.

+    MIC_ADDR="hw:2,0"
+    SPEAKER_ADDR="hw:2,0"
+    PROJECT_ID=voice-kit-01
+    MODEL_ID=voice-kit-01-number2-flc5yj
+    CLIENT_ID=7508-5d3.apps.googleusercontent.com
+    CLIENT_SECRET=kF4ZLu-X
+    REFRESH_TOKEN=1/Ux0k2DAjHYb6jbA

+In the rest of this blog, we'll show you where to collect all of these values so that running the Google Assistant will be easy, repeatable and portable.

 ## Hardware needed